 All students must meet the general graduation requirements for the Bachelor of Arts with a Major, as indicated in the General Graduation Requirements - Bachelor of Arts with a Major section of this calendar.
 In addition, Policy Studies Major students must meet the following graduation requirements.

-Graduation Requirements - Major in Policy Studies
+Program Structure - Policy Studies